 Apart from the SRU diagnostics defined in OASIS-SRU12, Appendix C and LOC-DIAG, the following diagnostics are used in CLARIN-FCS.
-The "Details Format" column specifies what SHOULD be returned in the details field.
+The column "Details Format" specifies what SHOULD be returned in the details field.
 If this column is blank, the format is "undefined" and the Endpoint MAY return whatever it feels appropriate, including nothing.
+The column "Impact" specifies, if the endpoint should continue ("non-fatal") or should stop ("fatal") processing.

-Table 3.
+Table 7.
 CLARIN-FCS diagnostics